Workshop : Description and documentation of Sudan’s linguistic heritage.

 Dear all,

-The first workshop of our series “research questions and methods in social sciences” will take place next week (please note the change in date for this first session)
+A workshop of our series “research questions and methods in social sciences” will take place next week and for the first time in collaboration with the Postgraduate seminar of the Department of Sociology and Social Anthropology, University of Khartoum!

 It is our pleasure to welcome Dr. Nicolas QUINT for his presentation on the Sudan’s linguistic heritage